ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

  IN DROP.
   C.  ELECTION IN DROP.
-SUCH ELECTION SHALL BE ON A FORM PREPARED BY THE COMPTROLLER AND MAY BE FOR ANY PERIOD  OF  TIME  NOT  LESS  THAN  TWELVE MONTHS  OR  MORE  THAN  SIXTY  MONTHS DURATION.
-ANY MEMBER WHO ELECTS TO PARTICIPATE IN DROP SHALL BE CONSIDERED RETIRED ON THE DAY FOLLOWING THE EXPIRATION OF THE DROP PERIOD, PROVIDED, HOWEVER,  THAT  ALL  LOANS  AND EXCESS  CONTRIBUTIONS  SHALL  BE RESOLVED BY THE DATE OF ENTRY INTO DROP AND NO ADDITIONAL LOANS OR EXCESS CONTRIBUTIONS SHALL BE PERMITTED AFTER THE DATE OF ENTRY INTO DROP.
-UPON EXPIRATION OF THE TIME PERIOD SELECTED BY THE ELIGIBLE MEMBER, SUCH MEMBER'S PARTICIPATION IN DROP SHALL TERMI- NATE.
+SUCH ELECTION SHALL BE ON A FORM PREPARED BY THE COMPTROLLER AND MAY BE FOR ANY PERIOD  OF  TIME  NOT  LESS  THAN  TWELVE MONTHS OR MORE THAN THIRTY-SIX MONTHS DURATION.
+ANY MEMBER WHO ELECTS TO PARTICIPATE IN DROP SHALL BE CONSIDERED RETIRED ON THE DAY FOLLOWING THE EXPIRATION  OF  THE  DROP  PERIOD, PROVIDED, HOWEVER, THAT ALL LOANS AND EXCESS CONTRIBUTIONS SHALL BE RESOLVED BY THE DATE OF ENTRY  INTO  DROP.
+ UPON EXPIRATION OF THE TIME PERIOD SELECTED BY THE ELIGIBLE MEMBER, SUCH MEMBER'S PARTICIPATION IN DROP SHALL TERMINATE.
   D. BENEFITS PAYABLE UNDER DROP.
 (1) EFFECTIVE WITH THE DATE OF PARTIC- IPATION IN DROP, THE ELIGIBLE MEMBER'S NORMAL SERVICE RETIREMENT BENEFIT SHALL  BE  CALCULATED, USING CREDITABLE SERVICE AND FINAL AVERAGE SALARY AS IF THE EFFECTIVE DATE OF RETIREMENT WAS THE DATE OF ENTRY INTO  DROP.
  THE  AMOUNT DEFERRED PURSUANT TO DROP SHALL BE CALCULATED BASED UPON THE ELIGIBLE MEMBER'S ZERO OPTION RETIREMENT ALLOWANCE UNTIL SUCH MEMBER HAS OBTAINED THE APPLICABLE MAXIMUM  SERVICE  RETIREMENT  LIMIT  BASED  UPON YEARS  OF  SERVICE.
 ANY ADDITIONAL PARTICIPATION IN DROP AFTER A MEMBER HAS OBTAINED THE MAXIMUM SERVICE RETIREMENT LIMIT BASED  UPON  YEARS  OF SERVICE  SHALL  BE  CALCULATED  BASED UPON SIXTY PERCENT OF THE MEMBER'S FULL ANNUAL RETIREMENT ALLOWANCE.
 IN ADDITION, FOR THE PURPOSES OF  THIS SECTION,  THE  ANNUAL  RETIREMENT ALLOWANCE FOR ANY MEMBER ELECTING DROP SHALL BE CALCULATED USING A THREE-YEAR FINAL AVERAGE SALARY  AS  DEFINED ELSEWHERE IN THIS ARTICLE.
 THE ELIGIBLE MEMBER SHALL, HOWEVER, ELECT HIS OR HER OPTIONAL RETIREMENT BENEFIT AT THE COMPLETION OF THE DROP PERIOD.
   (2)  IF  THE ELIGIBLE MEMBER DIES PRIOR TO COMPLETION OF THE PERIOD OF PARTICIPATION IN DROP, THE ELIGIBLE MEMBER SHALL BE TREATED AS  IF  SUCH DROP  ELECTION DID NOT EXIST.
-IN LIEU OF THE DROP PAYMENT, A DEATH  BENE- FIT  SHALL  BE PAYABLE CONSISTENT WITH THE TERMS OF THIS CHAPTER AND ALL
- S. 6483--A  3

- SALARY AND SERVICE REPORTED FOR SUCH ELIGIBLE  MEMBER  DURING  THE  DROP PERIOD  SHALL  BE  CONSIDERED IN CALCULATING THE ELIGIBLE MEMBER'S DEATH BENEFIT.
+IN LIEU OF THE DROP PAYMENT, A DEATH BENE- FIT SHALL BE PAYABLE CONSISTENT WITH THE TERMS OF THIS CHAPTER  AND  ALL SALARY  AND  SERVICE  REPORTED  FOR SUCH ELIGIBLE MEMBER DURING THE DROP PERIOD SHALL BE CONSIDERED IN CALCULATING THE  ELIGIBLE  MEMBER'S  DEATH BENEFIT.
   (3)  IF  THE  ELIGIBLE  MEMBER  IS  APPROVED  FOR  DISABILITY BENEFITS PROVIDED IN THIS CHAPTER DURING THE DROP  PERIOD,  THE  ELIGIBLE  MEMBER